Program Entrance Requirements & Necessary Skills

 Program Entrance Criteria

 Our program accepts students each Summer session.
 The number of applicants usually exceeds the spaces available.
 To be eligible for admission, a prospective student must have completed the mandatory requirements listed below.
+Each student must meet with a Canada College counselor to verify that all courses taken meet criteria for acceptance into the program.
 Completion of the recommended items below will enhance your chance of being accepted into the program.
-Please see Selection Criteria for a complete explanation of the student selection process.
+Please see the Application and Selection Criteria Page for a complete explanation of the student selection process.

-Radiologic Technology Program Articulation (List of Approved Prerequisite Course Substitutions).
-Updated Oct 2013
+Radiologic Technology Course Articulation (List of Approved Prerequisite Course Substitutions).
+Updated October 2022

 (Each course must be passed with a grade of "C" or better)